What is Nordic Walking?

 Whether you want to join my experienced walkers group or not the Group Introductory Workshop is perfect to get you started with Nordic Walking!

-The Group Introductory Workshops are normally held at around 11.45am on a Tuesday and Saturday morning.
+The Group Introductory Workshops dates are arranged on a once a month basis (dependant on interest) and are normally held at around 11.45am on a Tuesday and Saturday morning.
 Poles will be provided as part of the Workshop but if you would like to join my regular walks you will need to purchase your own set.
 Click here to buy poles.

 The Langdon Hills Country Park, Basildon, Essex, is easy to get to from Laindon, Rayleigh, Benfleet, Billericay, Chelmsford, Stock, Ingatestone, Brentwood, Stanford-le-Hope, Corringham and Grays.